dpvtank/Balzac/marketing-book.md

 ---

 What now?
 That’s the end of the 10 strategies.
 There is a way to get all of these pieces running on full power.
-Learn how in the next page.
+Learn how in the next section.

 ### Implementation